awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-stepfunctions-statemachinealias.md

 ## Examples<a name="aws-resource-stepfunctions-statemachinealias--examples"></a>

 The following are examples of `LINEAR` deployment that show how you can use an alias to shift traffic to a new version\.
-The first example snippet shows an alias named `PROD` that shifts 20 percent of traffic to the version B every five minutes\.

-The second example shows how you can publish multiple versions of the same state machine with the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachineversion.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachineversion.html) resource, create an alias with the `AWS::StepFunctions::Alias` resource, and use the alias to deploy a new version\.

 ### Shifting traffic to a new version with an alias<a name="aws-resource-stepfunctions-statemachinealias--examples--Shifting_traffic_to_a_new_version_with_an_alias"></a>

+The following example shows an alias named `PROD` that shifts 20 percent of traffic to the version B every five minutes\.

 #### YAML<a name="aws-resource-stepfunctions-statemachinealias--examples--Shifting_traffic_to_a_new_version_with_an_alias--yaml"></a>